tdavidson/sendk1s/README.md

   - Create a spreadsheet with two columns
   - Label column A as "identifier" and column B as "email"
 - For CSV files with values containing commas, you need to enclose those values in quotes.
 Key points:
-1. Enclose the identifier in double quotes when it contains a comma.
-2. The email field doesn't need quotes unless it contains commas (semicolons are fine without quotes)
+  - Enclose the identifier in double quotes when it contains a comma.
+  - The email field doesn't need quotes unless it contains commas (semicolons are fine without quotes)
-3. If a field contains both commas and quotes, use double quotes and escape internal quotes by doubling them:
+  - If a field contains both commas and quotes, use double quotes and escape internal quotes by doubling them:

 ```
-node send_k1s_gmail.js [path to pdf folder] [path to csv/name of email list csv file] [path to email template/name of email template]
+node send_k1s_gmail.js [path to pdf folder_protected] [path to csv/name of email list csv file] [path to email template/name of email template]
 ```

-## Notes on authorization
+## Notes on authorization for sending emails

 ### Gmail
-If you ever need to force a new authorization (for example, if you want to use a different Google account or if the token expires), you can simply delete the token.json file and run the script again.
+To send the email, you will have to go to Google Cloud Console and download the credentials file, and rename it to `credentials.json`.
+The first time you run the script, it will take you to a Google Cloud website to authorize the app, which will generate the `token.json` file.
+You will not have to authorize the app again.
+If you ever need to force a new authorization (for example, if you want to use a different Google account or if the token expires), you can simply delete the token.json file and run the `send_k1s_gmail.js` script again.
 The script will then prompt you to go through the authorization flow again.

 ### Sendgrid
 To remove the spoof warning and improve deliverability, you'll need to authenticate your domain with SendGrid.
 Here's how:

 Go to SendGrid Settings → Sender Authentication
 Click "Authenticate Your Domain"
-Enter your domain (laconiacapitalgroup.com)
+Enter your domain
 You'll get DNS records to add to your domain:
 CNAME records for domain authentication
 DKIM records for email signing